lfernando-silva/cryptocoins-wallet-schedule/README.md

 The extension icon made by [Epic Coders ](https://www.flaticon.com/authors/epiccoders) under CC 3.0 BY license ([See more](http://creativecommons.org/licenses/by/3.0/)).

-All other rights are reserved to the author of this extension.
+All the rest is licensed with MIT.